Skip to main content

 NODE_ENV: "development"

-Both Dockerfile.local and docker-compose.override.yml are scaffolded by aibox init and are never overwritten by aibox sync.
+Both Dockerfile.local and docker-compose.override.yml are scaffolded by aibox init and are never overwritten by aibox apply.

 Compose Override